IBM/aspera-cli/docs/README.erb.md

 ### Configuration for Execution in scheduler

-Here is an example of configuration for use with cron on Linux.
+Here is an example of configuration for use with `cron` on Linux.
-Adapt the scripts to your own preference.
+Adapt the scripts to your own needs.

 We assume here that a configuration preset was created as shown previously.

-Lets first setup a script that will be used in the scheduler and sets up the environment.
+Lets first setup a script that will be used in the scheduler and set up the environment.

 Example of startup script `cron_<%=cmd%>`, which sets the Ruby environment and adds some timeout protection: